kulkarni-1983/kong-proxy-app/README.md

 ### TODO

-- Separate Infra code setup VPC and subnets if not present
+- Separate Infra code to setup VPC and subnets if not already present
-- Generate the .env file using a script which takes input from the user instead of manually updating the .env file
 - Docs: Architecture diagram of AWS deployment.
 - Verify `make infra_destroy` has successfully destroyed the stack.
+- Generate the .env file using a script which takes input from the user instead of manually updating the .env file